ArkEcosystemArchive/docs-legacy/docs/tutorials/usage-guides/how-to-vote-in-the-ark-desktop-wallet.md

 ![Confirmation window](./assets/how-to-vote-in-the-ark-desktop-wallet/clickonsend.jpg)

-That’s it!
+That's it!
 A message in the lower left corner tells you that the transaction was broadcasted successfully.

 ![Voted successfully](./assets/how-to-vote-in-the-ark-desktop-wallet/votedsuccessfully.jpg)